apache/spark/docs/sql-migration-guide.md

   - In Spark 3.1, creating or altering a view will capture runtime SQL configs and store them as view properties.
 These configs will be applied during the parsing and analysis phases of the view resolution.
 To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.useCurrentConfigsForView` to `true`.

-  - In Spark 3.1, we support CHAR/CHARACTER and VARCHAR types in our type system framework instead of replacing them with STRING types.
-Currently, they can only be used in a table schema, not functions/operators.
+  - Since Spark 3.1, CHAR/CHARACTER and VARCHAR types are supported in the table schema.
+Table scan/insertion will respect the char/varchar semantic.
+If char/varchar is used in places other than table schema, an exception will be thrown (CAST is an exception that simply treats char/varchar as string like before).
 To restore the behavior before Spark 3.1, which treats them as STRING types and ignores a length parameter, e.g. `CHAR(4)`, you can set `spark.sql.legacy.charVarcharAsString` to `true`.

 ## Upgrading from Spark SQL 3.0 to 3.0.1